-The following table presents the selected consolidated financial information of our company.
-The selected consolidated statements of operations data for the years ended December 31, 2014, 2015 and 2016 and the selected consolidated balance sheets data as of December 31, 2015 and 2016 have been derived from our audited consolidated financial statements, which are included in this annual report beginning on page F-1.
-The selected consolidated statements of operations data for the years ended December 31, 2012 and 2013 and the selected consolidated balance sheets data as of December 31, 2012, 2013 and 2014 reflect the impact of retrospective adjustments of our divestiture of Xunlei Kankan, which has been classified as discontinued operation.
+The following tables present the selected consolidated financial information of our company.
+The selected consolidated statements of operations data and the selected consolidated statements of cash flows data for the years ended December 31, 2015, 2016 and 2017 and the selected consolidated balance sheets data as of December 31, 2016 and 2017 have been derived from our audited consolidated financial statements, which are included in this annual report beginning on page F-1.
+The selected consolidated statements of operations data and the selected consolidated statements of cash flows data for the years ended December 31, 2013 and 2014 and the selected consolidated balance sheets data as of December 31, 2013, 2014 and 2015, reflect the impact of retrospective adjustments for our divestiture of Xunlei Kankan and web game business in July 2015 and January 2018, respectively, which has been classified as discontinued operations.

 Our audited consolidated financial statements are prepared and presented in accordance with accounting principles generally accepted in the United States, or U.S. GAAP.
 Our historical results do not necessarily indicate results expected for any future period.
 You should read the following selected financial data in conjunction with the consolidated financial statements and related notes and "Item 5.
 Operating and Financial Review and Prospects" included elsewhere in this annual report.